-Appearance – You have a legal responsibility, as required by law, to make an appearance on your case.
+Appearance – Anyone under 17 years of age, or who was under 17 when the citation was issued, is REQUIRED to appear in court before a judge with a parent or legal guardian.
 Your appearance date will be sent from the Court by mail advising you of the date you are required to be present.You and a parent or guardian must appear in person in open court.
 You are not allowed to appear by mail or by phone.
-You have an absolute right to be accompanied by your retained attorney.
+You have a right to be accompanied by an attorney, but you are not required to obtain an attorney and the court doesn’t provide one.

 Contempt – If you fail to pay the fine and costs, or violate other orders in the court’s judgment, the court may hold you in contempt of court.
 Violation of the Court’s order shall result in the Defendant being taken into custody by a peace officer and either: